simbo1905/no-framework-pickler/README.md

 codebase should be left behind.
 Go forth and detructure your the compact binary messages like it is 2025.

 You get all the convenience of the built-in JDK serialization with none of the downsides by simply using Java records as your data types.
 Java enum types are also supported.
-There is alao support for "value" types with a plugin mechanism with a demo that maps `java.util.UUID`.
+There is also support for "value" types with a plugin mechanism with a demo that maps `java.util.UUID`.
 The Java language is moving towards allowing you to define custom value types that the JVM optimises so if-and-when those appear we can plug those into this library.